-According to article 16.1 of EC Regulation n.
-1/2003, national courts cannot take decisions running counter to the decision adopted by the European Commission when the same issues and the same parties are implicated.
+According to article 16.1 of EC Regulation 1/2003, national courts cannot take decisions running counter to the decision adopted by the European Commission when the same issues and the same parties are implicated.

-Differently, any infringement as well as any findings made by the ICA and decision of Competition Authorities from other countries in the context of administrative proceedings does not bind the Court in civil proceedings, although they may create rebuttable presumptions.
+Differently, any infringement as well as any findings made by the ICA and decisions of Competition Authorities from other countries in the context of administrative proceedings does not bind the court in civil proceedings, although they may create rebuttable presumptions (Court of Cassation No. 5941/2011).
+Procedural acts, different from the final administrative decision, as the statement of objections, have not been given any probative value in civil proceedings (Order of the Court of Milan, 22 May 2011).